Inverse problem on conservation laws

-The further organization of this paper is as follows: In Section~\ref{sec:ConservationLaws} we introduce some essential facts on conservation laws of differential equations.
-Section~\ref{sec:InverseProblemOnCLs} is devoted to the concise formulation of the inverse problem on conservation laws.
-We show that characteristics are in general the more appropriate data for the inverse problem on conservation laws than the entire conserved currents.
-The particular case of the inverse problem on first integrals for single ordinary differential equations is presented in Section~\ref{sec:InverseProblemCLODE}.
-In Section~\ref{sec:InverseProblemCLsEvolutionEquations} we review the inverse problem on conservation laws for single (1+1)-dimensional evolution equations, which will be discussed in detail in~\cite{popo16a}.
-Section~\ref{sec:ConservativeParameterizationWithDirectMethods} discusses the inverse problem on conservation laws with characteristics that are arbitrary smooth functions of a single variable (or several variables) or have a related simple structure.
+The further organization of this paper is as follows: In Section~\ref{sec:ConservationLaws} we present some essential facts on conservation laws of differential equations.
+Section~\ref{sec:InverseProblemOnCLs} is devoted to the correct formulation of the inverse problem on conservation laws.
+We show that conservation-law characteristics are in general the more appropriate data for the inverse problem on conservation laws than the entire conserved currents.
+We also state the well-posedness of the inverse problem on conservation laws for the wide class of systems of differential equations in the extended Kovalevskaya form, where the prescribed data are reduced conservation-law characteristics or reduced conservation-law densities.
+A particular case, which is the inverse problem on first integrals for single ordinary differential equations, is comprehensively studied in Section~\ref{sec:InverseProblemCLODE}.
+In Section~\ref{sec:InverseProblemCLsEvolutionEquations} we review the inverse problem on conservation laws for single (1+1)-dimensional evolution equations.
+In Section~\ref{sec:ConservativeParameterizationWithDirectMethods}, for the case of single partial differential equations we solve the inverse problem on conservation laws with characteristics that are arbitrary smooth functions of a single variable (or several variables) or have a related simple structure.
+Conservation laws of this kind are typical, in particular, for systems of differential equations modeling flows of an incompressible fluid, such as the incompressible Euler equations, the incompressible Navier--Stokes equations and the vorticity equation.
 Notions involved in the framework of conservative parameterization and the interpretation of conservative parameterization as an inverse problem on conservation laws are discussed in Section~\ref{sec:ConservativeParameterizationSchemes}.
-In Section~\ref{sec:ConservativeParameterizationVorticityEquation} we use the results proved in Section~\ref{sec:ConservativeParameterizationWithDirectMethods} to derive the general form of parameterization schemes for the eddy-vorticity flux in the Reynolds averaged two-dimensional incompressible Euler equations that preserve generalized circulation, generalized momenta in $x$- and $y$-direction as well as energy.
-The research perspective on further required investigations within the inverse problem on conservation laws and the conclusions are found in Section~\ref{sec:ConclusionCP}. \looseness=-1
+In Section~\ref{sec:ConservativeParameterizationVorticityEquation} we use the results proved in Section~\ref{sec:ConservativeParameterizationWithDirectMethods} to derive the general form of parameterization schemes for the eddy-vorticity flux in the Reynolds averaged two-dimensional incompressible Euler equations that preserve generalized circulation, generalized momenta in $x$- and $y$-directions as well as energy.
+The research perspective on further required investigations within the inverse problem on conservation laws and the conclusions are found in Section~\ref{sec:ConclusionCP}.